 Dr. Rebecca Hains is a children’s media culture expert.
 She is a professor of media and communication at Salem State University in Salem, Mass.
 Her research focuses on girls, women, children, and media from an intersectional, critical/cultural studies perspective.

-She is the author of The Princess Problem: Guiding Our Girls through the Princess-Obsessed Years (Sourcebooks, 2014) and Growing Up With Girl Power: Girlhood On Screen and in Everyday Life (Peter Lang Press, 2012).
-She has published essays in various scholarly anthologies and peer-reviewed journals, including Popular Communications and The International Journal of Girlhood Studies.
-She also edited the anthology Princess Cultures: Mediating Girls’ Imaginations and Identities (Peter Lang Press, 2015, co-edited with Miriam Forman-Brunell).
+Rebecca is the author of The Princess Problem: Guiding Our Girls through the Princess-Obsessed Years (Sourcebooks, 2014) and Growing Up With Girl Power: Girlhood On Screen and in Everyday Life (Peter Lang Press, 2012).
+She has published essays in various scholarly anthologies and peer-reviewed journals, including Popular Communication, Popular Music and Society, and The International Journal of Girlhood Studies.
+She also co-edited the anthology Princess Cultures: Mediating Girls’ Imaginations and Identities (Peter Lang Press, 2015, with Miriam Forman-Brunell).

 Rebecca holds a Ph.D. in mass media and communication from Temple University in Philadelphia, as well as a B.A. from Emmanuel College and an M.S. from Boston University.
 She blogs about children’s media and popular culture at rebeccahains.com.